zhulinchng/marker/README.md

 Our model weights use a modified AI Pubs Open Rail-M license (free for research, personal use, and startups under $2M funding/revenue) and our code is GPL.
 For broader commercial licensing or to remove GPL requirements, visit our pricing page [here](https://www.datalab.to/pricing?utm_source=gh-marker).

-# Hosted API
+# Hosted API & On-prem

-There's a hosted API for marker available [here](https://www.datalab.to?utm_source=gh-marker):
+There's a [hosted API](https://www.datalab.to?utm_source=gh-marker) and [painless on-prem solution](https://www.datalab.to/blog/self-serve-on-prem-licensing) for marker - it's free to sign up, and we'll throw in credits for you to test it out.

+The API:
 - Supports PDF, image, PPT, PPTX, DOC, DOCX, XLS, XLSX, HTML, EPUB files
-- 1/4th the price of leading cloud-based competitors
+- Is 1/4th the price of leading cloud-based competitors
 - Fast - ~15s for a 250 page PDF
 - Supports LLM mode
 - High uptime (99.99%)